 Prerequisites for using this method

-• The QER | WebPortal | BaseURL configuration parameter is enabled and contains the URL to the API Server.
+• The QER | WebPortal | BaseURL configuration parameter is enabled and contains the URL path to the Web Portal.
 You edit the configuration parameter in the Designer.

 To add a hyperlink to the Web Portal in the mail text